ObjGTK/ObjGTKGen/src/BaseClasses/README.md

-# README - About the directory
+# README - About this directory

 The generator will try to copy source files from two directories:

-1. For each destination library that is generated if will copy the contents of the "General" dir and add them to the makefile.
+1. For each destination library that is generated it will copy the contents of the "General" dir and add them to the makefile.
 2. For each destination library that is generated it will try to copy the contents of a dir that either matches the configured